treeverse/lakeFS/design/k8s-job-hook.md

 Current hooks mechanism described [here](https://docs.lakefs.io/setup/hooks.html)

-Enabling additional side-car deployment will enable the current web-hook to trigger, using a side-car a job execution on a Kubernetes cluster.
+Enabling additional side-car as part of lakeFS deployment will enable the current web-hook type to trigger a new job on a Kubernetes cluster.

-The user will provide a web-hook definition that will include query parameters with the image and command to execute.
+The user will provide a web-hook definition as part of upload action yaml, that will include query parameters with the image and command to execute.
 The side-car use the posted information to execute a job based on the image and command line parameters supplied in the hook.
 During commit/merge, lakeFS will trigger web-hook that will post the request to the side-car, the side-car will create a job to run in the cluster.